EmilyNecciai/duly-noted/README.md

 To install this project into your own, use `git clone` in your command-line.

 ## Usage
-To use this project, go to the cloned files, then type `node index` in your command-line.
+To use this repo, go to the cloned files, then type `node index` in your command-line.
 Be sure you’re in the correct location in your command-line/terminal first!

 ## Contribution
 To contribute to this project, clone or fork the repo, make some edits in a new branch, then submit a PR.
 It’ll be merged to our main branch upon testing and approval.